-Example 1: Assuming the flat port model, port 0 can be configured as either SWITCH or SERVO, but blocks port 1 in the second case.
+Example 1: Assuming the flat port model, port 0 can be configured as either SWITCH or SWITCHPAIR, but blocks port 1 in the second case.
 Port 1 then responds to commands with BIDIB_ERR_LC_PORT_INACTIVE.

 Example 2: A port has been configured with incompatible (but on its own valid) parameters, or a parameter change is not yet effective until a reboot.
 Meanwhile, it declines switching commands.

 4 BIDIB_ERR_LC_PORT_EXEC Execution of operation impossible.